 India’s Entrance Into the SCO Boosts Russia’s Power Relative to China’s

-The Shanghai Cooperation Organization (sco) welcomed two new members during its annual summit on June 8-9: India and Pakistan.
+The Shanghai Cooperation Organization welcomed two new members during its annual summit on June 8-9: India and Pakistan.

 The sco is a Eurasian political, economic and security bloc that was created about two decades ago.

-These two additions have caused a substantial increase in the group’s population reach and nuclear power.
-Nearly one half of the world’s global population now lives within the sco’s bounds.
+And these two additions represent a significant increase in the group’s geopolitical relevance and population; Nearly one half of the world’s global population now lives within the sco’s bounds.

 Russia, by contrast, has long been among India’s closest partners.
-The two have long had a robust relationship, especially in the area of military.
+The two have long had a robust relationship, including in military matters.
 Russia is India’s primary military partner and its number one arms supplier.
 With India’s entrance into the sco, Russia and India are poised to overcome the greatest obstacle to their bilateral trade: connectivity.
 With plans to expand and improve various trade routes, including the International North-South Transport Corridor, these connectivity issues are diminishing.